teamneoneko/Cats-Blender-Plugin-Unofficial-/README.md

 However if you must use blender 4.0 you can download it from this branch [here](https://github.com/Yusarina/Cats-Blender-Plugin-Unofficial-/tree/blender-40).

 You can find the development version for Blender 4.0 [here](https://github.com/Yusarina/Cats-Blender-Plugin-Unofficial-/tree/blender-40-dev).

-The non official version of Cats Blender Plugin which is maintained by Yusarina, Cats is an tool designed to shorten steps needed to import and optimize models into VRChat.
-Compatible models are: MMD, XNALara, Mixamo, Source Engine, Unreal Engine, DAZ/Poser, Blender Rigify, Sims 2, Motion Builder, 3DS Max and potentially more

 With Cats it takes only a few minutes to upload your model into VRChat.
 All the hours long processes of fixing your models are compressed into a few functions!